You are listening to the Sean Hannity Radio Show Podcast.

 It's fit and proper.

-What is fit and proper?
+What does fit and proper mean?

 Anyway, Katie Hopkins, we love you.

-I will what do you call it?
+I will, what do you call it?

 Pop in and out.